 They slide down slopes, doze all day and have “pirate” eye patches.
 Pandas are probably the cutest bears in the world, but how much do you really know about these tubby teddies?
 Do they really eat only bamboo and are all pandas black and white?
 Read on to discover fascinating and funny panda facts about the world’s favourite bears, including what’s so special about their “thumbs” and why they do handstands.

 They’re gorgeous balls of fur but sit around all day and can be a little boring!
 So, why do most people find these beasts so adorable?
 Scientists believe it’s because they look like human babies with big, round heads and soft, roly-poly bodies.
-They also need a lot of help to survive, so we want to mother them.
+They also need a lot of help to survive, so we want to mother each and every cute panda.

 The famous black and white bears from China are giant pandas.
 Yet there’s another cute panda that deserves your love: The red panda is about the size of a cat and lives in the high Eastern Himalaya mountains.
 It has red-brown fur and a long, shaggy tail, so it looks a bit like a teddy dressed up as a squirrel.
 Like the giant panda, it eats bamboo and waddles.